-This Joint Proxy Statement is furnished in connection with the solicitation of proxies by the Boards of Directors (each, a "Board" and together, the "Boards") of PennantPark Investment Corporation ("PNNT") and PennantPark Floating Rate Capital Ltd. ("PFLT" and PNNT each, a "Company" and together, the "Companies," "we," "us" or "our") for use at the Companies' 2014 Joint Annual Meeting of Stockholders (the "Meeting") to be held on Tuesday, February 4, 2014 at 9:30 a.m., Eastern Time, at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, and at any postponements or adjournments thereof.
-This Joint Proxy Statement and each Company's Annual Report for the fiscal year ended September 30, 2013 are being provided to the stockholders thereof (the "Stockholders") via the Internet on or about December 18, 2013.
-In addition, a Notice of Annual Meeting and a Notice of Internet Availability of Proxy Materials are being sent to Stockholders of record of PNNT and Stockholders of record of PFLT as of December 9, 2013.
+This Joint Proxy Statement is furnished in connection with the solicitation of proxies by the Boards of Directors (each, a "Board" and together, the "Boards") of PennantPark Investment Corporation ("PNNT") and PennantPark Floating Rate Capital Ltd. ("PFLT" and PNNT each, a "Company" and together, the "Companies," "we," "us" or "our") for use at the Companies' 2018 Joint Annual Meeting of Stockholders (the "Meeting") to be held on Tuesday, February 6, 2018 at 9:30 a.m., Eastern Time, at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, and at any postponements or adjournments thereof.
+This Joint Proxy Statement and each Company's Annual Report for the fiscal year ended September 30, 2017 are being provided to the stockholders thereof (the "Stockholders") via the Internet on or about December 11, 2017.
+In addition, a Notice of Annual Meeting and a Notice of Internet Availability of Proxy Materials are being sent to Stockholders of record of PNNT and Stockholders of record of PFLT as of November 17, 2017 (the "Record Date").

-Although each Company is a separate business development company that holds an annual meeting of stockholders, the Companies' Proxy Statements have been combined into this Joint Proxy Statement to reduce expenses to the Companies of soliciting proxies for the Meeting.
+Although each Company is a separate business development company that holds an annual meeting of stockholders, the Companies' Proxy Statements have been combined into this Joint Proxy Statement to reduce expenses of each of the Companies of soliciting proxies for the Meeting.